karkid/Shape_War/README.md

 ## Drawing
 - In the render system, all entities should be given a slow rotation, which makes the game look a little nicer.
-- Any special effects which do not alter game play can be added for up to 5% bonus marks on the assignment.
-Note that assignments cannot go above 100% total marks, but the 5% bonus can overwrite any marks lost in other areas of the assignment.
 - Any Entity with a lifespan is currently alive, it should have its Color alpha channel set to a ratio depending on how long it has left to live.
 For example, if an Entity has a 100 frame life span, and it has been alive for 50 frames, its alpha value should be set to 0.5 * 255.
 The alpha should go from 255 when it is first spawned, to 0 on the last frame it is alive.

 ## Configuration File: